-- 4.1.5 Arborists who are performing work that is approaching proximity to electrical facilities shall be aware that the components of those systems, mainly the electric supply lines, have the ability to sag and sway due to influences such as weather conditions (e.g., ambient air temperature, wind, snow/ice load) or operational conditions (e.g., span length, electric supply line type, system age, electrical load). - 4.1.6 Climbing arborists should ascend and descend on the side of the tree that is away from energized electric supply lines. - 4.1.7 Tie-in point(s) should be above the work position and located in such a way that prevents a swing toward an energized electric supply line or other identified hazard. - 4.1.8 The arborist's body, conductive gear (including, but not limited to, climbing lines, rigging lines, throwlines), tools, and equipment shall maintain the MAD shown in Tables 1, 2, 3, or 4, as applicable. - 4.1.9 Portable ladders shall not have conductive side rails if they are used where the arborist or the ladder could contact exposed energized parts. - 4.1.10 Ladders; platforms; equipment, including remote controlled equipment; and aerial devices, including insulated aerial devices, shall maintain the MAD as shown in Tables 1, 2, 3, or 4, as applicable. - 4.1.11 Due to the hazards of step and touch potential, if the distance between the aerial device and electric supply line(s) becomes closer than the required MAD, worker(s) shall warn the equipment operator and other personnel on the ground, if present, and direct them to keep clear of the vehicle and attached equipment (e.g., chipper) until MAD is visually established and communicated. - 4.1.12 Emergency response to an incident involving electrical contact shall be performed in accordance with Section 3.2, Emergency Procedures and Readiness. - 4.1.13 Arboricultural operations in proximity to energized electric supply lines shall not be performed during adverse weather conditions, such as thunderstorms, high winds, snowstorms, or ice storms.
+- 4.1.5 Arborists who are performing work that is approaching proximity to electrical facilities shall be aware that the components of those systems, mainly the electric supply lines, have the ability to movesag and sway due to influences such as weather conditions (e.g., ambient air temperature, wind, snow/ice load) or operational conditions (e.g., span length, electric supply line type, system age, electrical load). - 4.1.6 Climbing arborists should ascend and descend on the side of the tree that is away from energized electric supply lines. - 4.1.7 Tie-in point(s) should be above the work position and located in such a way that prevents a swing toward an energized electric supply line or other identified hazard. - 4.1.8 The arborist's body, conductive gear (including, but not limited to, climbing lines, rigging lines, throwlines), tools, and equipment shall maintain the MAD shown in Tables 1, 2, 3, or 4, as applicable. - 4.1.9 Portable ladders shall not have conductive side rails if they are used where the arborist or the ladder could contact exposed energized parts. - 4.1.10 Ladders; platforms; equipment, including remote controlled equipment; and aerial devices, including insulated aerial devices, shall maintain the MAD as shown in Tables 1, 2, 3, or 4, as applicable. - 4.1.11 Due to the hazards of step and touch potential, if the distance between the aerial device and energized electric supply lines[is unintentionally less becomes closer than the required, workers MAD, worker(s) shall warn the equipment operator and other personnel on the ground shall alert all persons, if present, and direct them to move away and remainkeep clear of the aerial device vehicle and attached equipment (e.g., chipper) until the aerial lift operator has been notified and the required MAD is reestablished MAD is visually established and communicated. - 4.1.12 Emergency response to an incident involving electrical contact shall be performed in accordance with Section 3.2, Emergency Procedures and Readiness. - 4.1.13 Arboricultural operations in proximity to energized electric supply lines shall not be performed during adverse weather conditions, such as thunderstorms, high winds, snowstorms, or ice storms.

-Note: A high wind is one which would expose an arborist to being blown from an elevated location, cause an arborist or material-handling equipment to lose control of the material, or expose the arborist to other hazards not controlled by the requirements of this section.
-Winds exceeding 40 mph (64.37 kph), or 30 mph (48.28 kph) if material handling is involved, meet this criterion unless the employer takes precautions to protect the employees from the hazardous effects of the wind.
+Note: A high wind is one which would expose an arborist to being blown from an elevated location-or, cause an arborist or material-handling equipment to lose control of the material, or expose the arborist to other hazards not controlled by the requirements of this section.
+Winds exceeding 40 mph (64.37 kph), or 30 mph (48.28 kph) if material handling is involved, meet this criteria this criterion unless the employer takes precautions to protect the employees from the hazardous effects of the wind.